-Baxter properly manages the APIs that it uses to help ensure they are not released into the environment during manufacturing.
-The company has developed proprietary processes to remove, destroy or deactivate some compounds though not required to do so by law.
-All other compounds that cannot be managed this way or through traditional wastewater systems are destroyed by incineration or another environmentally responsible manner.
+The company properly manages the APIs that it uses to help ensure they are not released into the environment during manufacturing.
+Baxter has developed proprietary processes to remove, destroy or deactivate some compounds though not required to do so by law.
+All other compounds that cannot be managed this way or through traditional wastewater systems are destroyed by incineration or other environmentally responsible means.

 Complementing these global processes, each Baxter facility determines the most effective and environmentally responsible method of protecting the public water supply and public health in accordance with company policies and local regulations.
 For example, Baxter’s major research and development facility in Round Lake, Illinois, United States, has an ongoing program launched in 1989 to evaluate its solution products, including those containing APIs, for their removal in wastewater treatment systems.
 The company shares this information with Baxter facilities around the world.

 |1||One cubic meter equals 1,000 liters or 264 gallons.|